What to Expect From an Admissions Navigator

 Empathy and active listening are the most important pieces of a Navigator’s job.
 They have to truly understand your personal situation and where you’re coming from in order to be the best advocate for you possible.
 Ultimately, the goal is to provide you a unique action plan for you or your loved one to get treatment. a Navigator’s empathy is at the very core of creating that plan for you.

-3. An Action Plan
+A Real Action Plan

 Lastly, when you speak to one of our navigators, you can expect an action plan.
 Whether you call for more information or to start treatment immediately, you call because you are looking for direction.
 Based on your own story and your individual needs, you can expect to end the phone call with your navigator with a plan to get treatment.